JetBrains/teamcity-sdk-docs/topics/kotlin-dsl-extensions.md

 You can introduce custom enum types with your extension.
 Types are usually specified after the parameters' declaration.

-The following example code will add multiple enum types to your extension:
+The following example code will add an enum type to your extension:

 ```XML